What to know about buying a house in Tennessee

 If you want to buy a home at that median price, your down payment options might fall between:

-Nashville’s Metropolitan Development and Housing Agency seems to offer down payment assistance, but few details are available on its website.
+The Metropolitan Development and Housing Agency in Nashville seems to help with down payments, but its website doesn’t say much about it.
 So contact the agency for more information.

-Affordable Housing Resources (AHR) offers down payment assistance of up to $15,000 to qualifying borrowers in Nashville.
-That’s part of the NeighborhoodLift nationwide program and there are caps on the household income allowed.
-However, it says, “Income limits are higher for military service members, veterans, law enforcement officers, Pre-K-12th grade teachers, firefighters, and emergency medical technicians.”
+Affordable Housing Resources (AHR) helps people in Nashville with their down payments by giving them up to $15,000.
+That’s part of the NeighborhoodLift nationwide program, and there are caps on the household income allowed.
+However, it says, “Income limits are higher for military service members, veterans, law enforcement officers, pre-K–12 teachers, firefighters, and emergency medical technicians.”

 Memphis first-time home buyers